 You should end up with something like this.

 Once you’re happy that the back and side are in proportion, drill holes along the outline and insert the pop rivets.
-Since 12 gauge wire is little more challenging to work with, the pop rivets make it much easier to bend into shape.
+Since 12 gauge wire is a little more challenging to work with, the pop rivets make it much easier to bend into shape.
 They act as a guide when we create the back and sides.

-Cut a piece of the thicker wire (in our case the 12 gauge), taking into account how long you want the legs to be and wind it around the pop rivets.
+Cut a piece of the thicker wire (in our case the 12 gauge), taking into account how long you want the legs to be, and wind it around the pop rivets.
 You’ll need to make two side pieces and one back piece.